anibalsanchez/disaster-response-pipeline-project/README.md

 ### Data Cleaning

-The cleaning process starts by removing duplicate messages and filtering out entries that begin with 'NOTES:' (these messages are manually identified as not related to disasters).
-The text of each message is then preprocessed by removing URLs and special characters and converting everything to lowercase for consistency.
+The cleaning process starts by removing duplicate messages and filtering out entries that begin with 'NOTES:' (these messages are manually identified as unrelated to disasters).
+The text of each message is then preprocessed by removing URLs (replacing them with a "urlplaceholder" label) and special characters and converting everything to lowercase for consistency.

+### Data Restructuring

+Since the classification is based on the English language, the 'original' message column is eliminated.

-### Category Handling
+#### Category Handling

 The 'categories' column initially contains multiple categories in a single string and is split into separate columns.
 Each category is converted from a text label to a binary value, making it easier to work with in data analysis or machine learning tasks.

-### Data Restructuring

-Since the classification is based on the English language, the 'original' message column is eliminated.
 The newly created category columns are added to the primary dataset.

 As mentioned in the project definition, the dataset is imbalanced.
 There are categories with few samples—for instance, the `water` column.
-The small number of samples of these categories cannot be used to train the model.
-To overcome the issue, I defined a threshold (based on the `water` column) of 0.07 to remove the columns in which the ratio is lower.
-Finally, The process concludes by keeping only the most relevant columns and removing any rows where all category values are zero, ensuring that each remaining entry has at least some categorization.
+The small number of samples of these categories affects the model training.
+To test different scenarios, I defined a threshold (based on the `water` column) of 0.07 to remove the columns in which the ratio is lower and developed the routine `clean_data_full`.
+This process keeps only the most relevant columns and removes any rows where all category values are zero, ensuring that each remaining entry has at least some categorization.

+Given the exercise scope, the project trains the final model with all 36 categories using the `clean_data_base` method.

 ### Final Cleanup